TypeErrorDev/FlashPoint/README.md

 ## Functionality that works

-- As of right now, I have had to hard code the Flashcards and their Decks.
+- As of right now, I had to hard code the Flashcards and their Decks.
 Will modify that in the future
 - You can mark your answers as correct, or go to the next flashcard
 - When you finish the deck, the score summary will calculate the points/percentage of correct answers
 - Your decks card count and total possible points are calculated properly